 Move your mouse over the the calendar above for rate information.

-South of France lovely villa above Nice to sleep 9
+South of France villa with air-conditioning above Nice to sleep 9

-This luxury Cote d'Azur villa with a large private salt-water pool nestles in the hills above Nice and is literally only 15-20 minutes' drive from the airport.
+This lovely Cote d'Azur villa with a large private salt-water pool nestles in the hills above Nice and is literally only 15-20 minutes' drive from the airport.
 The views are fabulous with the river Var winding its way through the valley towards the estuary stretching down to the sea and at night it is simply magical to watch the distant glittering town lights.
-The owner's jokingly call it 'Cartier Valley'.

 The villa is decorated in a sophisticated understated style.
-Every detail has been thought through to allow for an easy going holiday.
 Air-conditioned throughout, it has Wi-fi and internet TV.
-With it's 4 bedrooms and 4 large luxury bathrooms, 12m salt water pool and large pool side terrace, 3500m2.
+4 bedrooms and 4 large luxury bathrooms, 12m salt water pool and large pool side terrace, 3500m2.
 The Mediterranean terraces overlook the 3500m2 grounds full of palm trees and 'parasol' pines.

 Villa Minou is ideally located - 3km from the centre of the friendly hamlet of Gattières, which dates back to the 14th century - it has a couple of delightful restaurants, an excellent bakery, a small supermarket, a pharmacy as well as a cafe and a post office, a flower shop and a garage.

-The house has 2 levels - ground floor level with the main living area and 2 bedrooms with bathrooms and garden level with 2 further bedrooms and 2 bathrooms.
+The holiday villa has 2 levels - ground floor level with the main living area, 2 bedrooms with bathrooms and garden level with 2 further bedrooms and 2 bathrooms.
 Air-conditioned throughout it has been recently renovated using good quality natural materials like the lovely white stone flooring.
-Crockery and glasses have been hand-picked.
-Excellent quality cotton bed sheets are provided as well as fluffy white towels in all bathrooms and colourful beach towels for the pool.

 The holiday villa is built on a hill so from the driveway and garage one walks up 5 wide steps to the very large pool terrace, pool, then up another three steps to the wrap around shady terrace with doors leading to open plan dining/kitchen and living room.